nghttp2/nghttp2/README.rst

 inflatehd - header decompressor
 +++++++++++++++++++++++++++++++

-The ``inflatehd`` reads JSON data from stdin and outputs decompressed name/value pairs in JSON.
+The ``inflatehd`` program reads JSON data from stdin and outputs decompressed name/value pairs in JSON.

-The root JSON object must include ``cases`` key.
-Its value has to include the sequence of compressed header block.
+The root JSON object must include the ``cases`` key.
+Its value has to include the sequence of compressed header blocks.
 They share the same compression context and are processed in the order they appear.
-Each item in the sequence is a JSON object and it must have at least ``wire`` key.
-Its value is a compressed header block in hex string.
+Each item in the sequence is a JSON object and it must have at least a ``wire`` key.
+Its value is a compressed header block as a hex string.

 Example: